kyclark/tiny_python_projects/book.md

 ## What next

+* Use the two rhyming programs (`rhymer` and `soundex_rhymer`) to create a list of words that sound similar that you use for the input to `gibberish.py` to create novel words that (might) sound like the inputs, then use those to create Suess-ish texts.
-Now you can talk the "Markov Chain" problem that moves to the level of words and generates novel texts!
+* Tackel the "Markov Chain" problem where you work at the level of words to generates novel texts.

 \newpage